 Response 8: The NWPs authorize activities having no more than minimal individual and cumulative adverse environmental effects.
 Some NWP activities may proceed without notifying the Corps, as long as those activities comply with all applicable terms and conditions of the NWPs, including regional conditions imposed by division engineers.
 Other NWP activities cannot proceed until the project proponent has submitted a pre-construction notification to the Corps, and for the NWPs requiring pre-construction notifications the Corps has 45 days to notify the project proponent whether the activity is authorized by NWP.
 In some cases the project cannot proceed unless notification from the Corps occurs, despite the 45 day timeline.
 Such cases include compliance with NWP general condition 18 - Endangered Species, and NWP general Condition 20 - Historic Properties.
 The NWP program provides a three tiered approach to ensure compliance with Section 404 of the Clean Water Act, and Section 10 of the Rivers and Harbors Act of 1899.
-Those three tiers are: (1) The terms and conditions of the NWPs issued by Corps Headquarters; (2) the authority of district engineers to modify, suspend, or revoke
+Those three tiers are: (1) The terms and conditions of the NWPs issued by Corps Headquarters; (2) the authority of division engineers to modify, suspend, or revoke NWPs on a regional basis; and (3) the authority of district engineers to modify, suspend, or revoke